 &lt;sup>1 Assistant Professor, Batman University, Faculty of Engineering and Architecture, Department of Civil Engineering, Batman, Turkey stated in the standards, the indirect method commonly used to determine UCS is the point load test (PLT).
 This method provides the advantage of being able to be used in the field (on site) and in the laboratory, but has an important disadvantage considering the difficulties in preparing samples suitable for the standards.
 This situation has led researchers to perform studies related to prediction of strength parameters (Tugrul and Zarif 1999; Palchik 1999; Kahraman 2001, 2014; Kahraman et al 2005, 2016; Tsiambaos and Sabatakaki 2004; Yasar and Erdoğan 2004; Zorlu et al 2008; Yagiz 2011; Heidari et al 2018; Matin et al 2018; Çelik 2019).
-In these studies, simple and multiple regression analyses are used for strength parameters (Table 1).
+In these studies, simple and multiple regression analyses are used for strength parameters based on one or more rock group index and strength properties (Table 1).

-&lt;sup>2 Associate Professor, Konya Technical University, Faculty of Engineering and Natural Sciences, Department of Geological Engineering, Konya, Turkey
+$^{\rm 2}$ Associate Professor, Konya Technical University, Faculty of Engineering and Natural Sciences, Department of Geological Engineering, Konya, Turkey